covenant135/Solution_Architect_Portfolio/IAM/README.md

 # Task 1: Create 3 Groups and attach  3 different policies

+Step 1: Create a group, named S3-support and during creation assign S3Readonly policy Step 2: Create another group, named EC2-support and attached EC2 read only policy Step 3: Create another group, named EC2-admin and attached EC2fullaccess policy

 # Task 2: Create 3 users that can fit into the three groups you created

+Step 1: From the root user account, under the management console, locate IAM (a global service) Step 2: On the left hand panel, click on user and then, create user

 # Task 3: Test your set up